Privacy Notice

 Data Protection Officer:

-The Countess of Chester Hospital NHS Foundation Trust (CoCH) is committed to handling your information securely and in line with Data Protection, Code of Confidentiality and the Caldicott Principles specifically developed to protect patients of the NHS across the UK.
+The Countess of Chester Hospital NHS Foundation Trust (CoCH) is committed to handling your information securely and in line with data protection legislation, the common law duty of confidentiality, and the Caldicott Principles which apply to the use of confidential information within health and social care organisations.

 - Why we need your data;